AkankshaPandey97/Model-Evaluation/README.md

 - **Streamlit Application**: [Streamlit URL Here](http://your-streamlit-url)

 ## Problem Statement
-Build an interactive tool for evaluating OpenAI models using specific test cases sourced from the GAIA dataset.
+Build an interactive tool for evaluating OpenAI models using specific test cases from the GAIA dataset.

 ## Project Goals
 - Allow users to select validation test cases and submit queries to the OpenAI model.